This post may contain affiliate links. Please see my disclosure policy for details.

 Stepping off the Royal Mile and into the closes of Edinburgh is a bucket list item in the city.
 You never know what you may find when you walk down the wynds.
 But, it’s even better when they transport you into the world of Outlander too!

 Here’s a complete guide to the Tweeddale Court Outlander location and how you can see it for yourself whilst in the city.

 Tweeddale Court is one of 80 closes that fall off the Royal Mile.
 As one of the busiest roads in Edinburgh, it can get overwhelming to walk down at times.
 So, escaping into the quiet closes is a lovely respite.

-‘Close’ is a Scottish word for alleyway, but they can also be called wynd, court and entry.
+‘Close’ is a Scottish word for alleyways, but they can also be called wynd, court, and entry.
 They were often named after a notable person or family that lived in the close.
 Or, after the traders that settled in that area.

 Tweeddale Court gets its present name from the 1st Marquess and 2nd Earl of Tweeddale, John Hay.
 He was a senior advisor to Charles II and was appointed as the Lord President of the Scottish Council.

 Tweeddale Court is really easy to find along the Royal Mile.
 Notable landmarks nearby will be the famous World’s End pub which is right next door.
 It’s also a favourite haunt of Douglas Mckenzie in the Outlander Novels.

 Opposite this is the Scottish storytelling centre and just a little further up is the Scottish childhood museum.